Editor plugins

 > tok0: rewrite selection.
 The block is replaced in place with the compressed version.
 Useful for keeping fixture files small. - Preview rule.
 Run

 > tok0: preview ruleon any open*.toml. tok0 picks a sample fixture (or you provide one) and shows raw + compressed side-by-side. - Auto-strip ANSI on paste.
-Optional setting — pasted text containing ANSI escape codes gets cleaned up automatically.
+Optional setting; pasted text containing ANSI escape codes gets cleaned automatically.

 VS Code

-- VS Code’s tasks system already handles command output filtering — you can pipe through
+- VS Code’s tasks system already handles command output filtering.
+Pipe through

 If you want a VS Code extension, the OpenClaw plugin source is permissively licensed and would port in a few hundred lines.